Canadian Personal Finance Blog

 • Student Union Building Fee $26

-Now I don’t mean to pick on my daughter’s Alma Mater however, these are only SOME of the fees I pay (along with a Bus pass fee and Insurance plans too).
+Now I don’t mean to pick on my daughter’s Alma Mater.
+However, these are only SOME of the fees I pay (along with a Bus pass fee and Insurance plans).
 Hefty eh?
-Oh, did I mention she also pays $450 rent for a room and has to pay for her own groceries?
+Oh, did I mention she also pays $450 rent for a room and has to pay for her groceries?
 Yes, this is not cheap, and it is not getting any cheaper either.

-With a 4% increase a year on the horizon, think of this interesting statement, if you have a newborn by the time he or she wants to go to University, Tuition costs will have doubled if this trend continues, and my guess is they will have MORE than doubled by that time AND the fees being charged will increase as well (and book costs, let us not forget those too).
+With a 4% increase a year, think of this exciting statement: if you have a newborn by the time they want to go to University, Tuition costs will have doubled.
+I think they will have MORE than doubled by that time, and the fees being charged will also increase.
+The cost of a University education in Canada needs to be addressed in your Personal Finance plan.

 Leave a Reply